Taking court action if your landlord won’t do repairs

 Court action can however be complicated and sometimes slow.
 It can also be expensive, unless you are entitled to legal aid.

 Court action should be a last resort.
-You should only consider it if you can afford it and have tried other options.
+You should only consider it if you have tried other options.

 What does it cost?